Cargo securing - different methods

 Indicates the tensioning force received when the ratchet is handled with the given SHF (normally 50 daN).
 It is this value that is used calculating the need for top-over lashings (friction lashings).

-Webb and chain identifying
+Webbing and chain identification

 On the label (or marking tag) is also noted what material the webbing is made of or what grade the loadbinder and chain is made of.